 WALNUT & cOFFEE CAKE WITH STREUSEL TOPPINGRecipe taken from the new SPELT COOKBOOK by Roger Saul Spelt: Meals, Cakes, Cookies & Breads from the Good Grain

 Order your SPELT cookbook by Roger Saul >

-PREPARATION TIME: 20 minutes, plus 1 hour chilling and 10 minutes cooling
+PREPARATION TIME: 30 minutes, plus 20 minutes cooling

 - 220g/7¾oz/1¾ cups white spelt flour

 - ¼ tsp sea salt

 - 1 espresso shot, or 3 tbsp strong coffee

 - 55g/2oz/heaped ½ cup spelt porridge flakes

 - 55g/2oz unsalted butter, melted and cooled

 Put the walnuts in a roasting tin and roast for 12-14 minutes until they are light brown.
 Remove from the oven and leave to cool, then tip into a blender, add the oil and blitz to a dry walnut paste.